What are Backlinks?

 - Participate in Forums Find forums related to your website's focus and post often so you will get noticed and build up trust so people will click on the link in your profile or signature and possibly link to your site from their own site or in other forums showing where they found valuable information.
-Most forums now put a rel="nofollow" on all outgoing links so this may not benefit you with ranking but may bring some traffic.
+Most forums now put a rel="nofollow" on all outgoing links so this may not benefit you with ranking but may bring some traffic and provide citations.

 How Many Backlinks is Enough?That depends on your major keywords.
 Are they popular?
 If so, you will have a struggle to beat your competition and may have to resort to PayPerClick along with backlinks.

-If very few websites advertise the products or services what you offer then you may not need very many backlinks to rank high in the search engines but your traffic may still be minimal because of your site being so specialized.
+If very few websites advertise the products or services you offer then you may not need very many backlinks to rank high in the search engines but your traffic may still be minimal because of your site being so specialized.
 In that case diversify and add more information.

-Your backlinks need to be replenished each year because some websites along with their backlinks go offline.
+Your backlinks need to be replenished each year because some websites along with their backlinks go offline (or are taken down by Google's algorithm).
 Your competitors are probably eagerly seeking more backlinks to outrank you so unless you actively seek more backlinks each year your keyword rank may drop.

 Pay Per Click is only temporaryGetting good quality backlinks is a lengthy process and can take several months — unless you want to utilize PayPerClick (Google's AdWords) and then it can achieve almost immediate results but those results will end as soon as you quit paying so it's a good idea to gather links at the same time.